connellw/ConnellsBlog/_drafts/domain-events-vs-integration-events.md

 tags: ddd events
 ---

 There are often different kinds of events in an event-driven system.
-They often represent the same thing that has happened, but are used in different ways.
+They often represent the same thing that has happened, but serve different purposes and have different advantages.

 # Domain Events